NSTLGIA/contracts/README.md

 We believe that this raffle functionality not oonly incentivizes more people to claim POAP but entertain them.
 Minted NFTs can also be anything like NFT art, music and community membership ( being used as a voting right, too).

 POAP has its own off chain raffle function.
-But on-chain way of picking winner is complex and challengin to implement but more transparent and composable with other on-chain dapps.
+But on-chain way of picking winner is complex and challenging to implement but more transparent and composable with other on-chain dapps.

 ## Deployment
 1- install dependencies : npm i <br>